NebulaServices/Nebula/README.md

 ## NOTE:

--   This will **NOT** deploy on Github Pages, Netlify, Vercel, Gitlab Pages or any other _static_ host
+-   This will **NOT** deploy on GitHub Pages, Netlify, Vercel, Gitlab Pages, or any other _static_ host
 -   This will **NOT** work on Render
 ---